KumarAdityaGupta/uplers1/react-questions.md

 #### Class Components:
 ##### Pros:
-1. State Management: Class components have access to the state object, which allows you to manage and update component-specific data.
+1. **State Management**: Class components have access to the state object, which allows you to manage and update component-specific data.
 This is especially useful for components with complex state logic.
-2. Lifecycle Methods: Class components provide lifecycle methods like componentDidMount, componentDidUpdate, and componentWillUnmount, which allow you to manage side effects and interactions with the DOM.
+2. **Lifecycle Methods**: Class components provide lifecycle methods like componentDidMount, componentDidUpdate, and componentWillUnmount, which allow you to manage side effects and interactions with the DOM.
-3. Legacy Support: Class components are compatible with older versions of React and libraries that rely on class components, making them suitable for legacy codebases.
+3. **Legacy Support**: Class components are compatible with older versions of React and libraries that rely on class components, making them suitable for legacy codebases.

 ##### Cons:
-1. Verbose: Class components can be more verbose, with longer code for setting up and maintaining state, lifecycle methods, and binding event handlers.
+1. **Verbose**: Class components can be more verbose, with longer code for setting up and maintaining state, lifecycle methods, and binding event handlers.
-2. Complexity: As your component logic grows, class components can become harder to maintain and understand, leading to potential code complexity.
+2. **Complexity**: As your component logic grows, class components can become harder to maintain and understand, leading to potential code complexity.
-3. Performance: Class components may have slightly worse performance due to the overhead of class instantiation and lifecycle methods.
+3. **Performance**: Class components may have slightly worse performance due to the overhead of class instantiation and lifecycle methods.

 #### Functional Components with Hooks:
 ##### Pros:

-1. Simplicity: Functional components are simpler and have less boilerplate code.
+1. **Simplicity**: Functional components are simpler and have less boilerplate code.
 They are easier to read and understand, making them a good choice for smaller components.
-2. Reusability: With React hooks like useState and useEffect, you can manage state and side effects in functional components, making them more reusable and composable.
+2. **Reusability**: With React hooks like useState and useEffect, you can manage state and side effects in functional components, making them more reusable and composable.
-3. Performance: Functional components can be more performant in some cases because they avoid the overhead of class instantiation and lifecycle methods.
+3. **Performance**: Functional components can be more performant in some cases because they avoid the overhead of class instantiation and lifecycle methods.

 Functional Paradigm: Functional components align with the functional programming paradigm, promoting pure functions and making it easier to reason about your code.

 ##### Cons:

-1. Limited Lifecycle Control: Functional components have limited control over lifecycle events compared to class components.
+1. **Limited Lifecycle Control**: Functional components have limited control over lifecycle events compared to class components.
 While useEffect provides similar functionality, it may require additional logic to replicate certain behaviors.
-2. Backward Compatibility: Functional components with hooks are not compatible with older versions of React.
+2. **Backward Compatibility**: Functional components with hooks are not compatible with older versions of React.
 They require React 16.8 or later.
-3. State Management Complexity: Managing complex state logic in functional components can be challenging, and you may need to use additional libraries like Redux for state management in larger applications.
+3. **State Management Complexity**: Managing complex state logic in functional components can be challenging, and you may need to use additional libraries like Redux for state management in larger applications.

 --------------------------------------------------------------------------------------------------------